CodeforLeipzig/fog/docs/index.rst

 ***********************************************************
-Welcome to fog's documentation!
+Welcome to Foreigners Online Guide's documentation!
 ***********************************************************

-a foreigners online guide
+A short description of the project.

 Contents: